GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 - VSCode and PlatformIO instead of ArduinoIDE to upload to board.

 ### Components
-Always refer to the official [Gaggiuino BOM]() for the latest harware:
+Always refer to the official [Gaggiuino BOM](/?id=bill-of-materials) for the latest hardware:

 - **STM32F411CEU6**
 - **ADS1115**